 Get the data on what marketing channels and campaigns are effective in generating leads and customers by integrating Google Analytics data into Insightly

-In this article, we'll show you the 4 simple steps to integrate your Google Analytics data into Insightly.
+In this article, you will learn how to use Attributer to connect Google Analytics data with Insightly.

 What is Attributer?

 Attributer is a piece of code you put on your website, and once it is running, it will gather technical information about your visitors, such as UTM parameters, devices, referrers, etc.)

 Once it receives this information, Attributer would group each visitor into a series of channels like paid social, organic search, organic social, etc. After grouping the information, Attributer stores the it in the visitor's browser cookie.

 Once your visitor fills out a form on your website, Attributer will use the stored data in the cookie to auto-complete hidden fields you have added earlier to your lead form.